 → Turmeric Buyer’s Guide

-Both food-based turmeric and turmeric supplements play useful but different roles.
+Both food-based turmeric and turmeric supplements play useful but distinct roles.
 Turmeric in food offers flavor, tradition, and daily enjoyment, while supplements provide standardized, high-curcumin extracts commonly used in research.
 Choosing between them depends on goals, preferences, and how someone incorporates turmeric into their lifestyle.